true

 Do Chapter Sub S Corps File Personal Tax Returns?

-Although perceived as a mix between a corporation and partnership, S corporations are required to file annual tax returns.
+Although perceived as a mix between a corporation and partnership, S corporations are required to file annual corporate tax returns.

 S corporation taxes

 For tax purposes, an S corporation is somewhat of a hybrid entity that has characteristics of both a corporation and a partnership.
 Although it operates as a corporation, the business is not subject to double taxation since it is the shareholders, and not the corporation, who pay federal income tax on the business profits.
-Nonetheless, the S corporation must still file an annual corporate tax return.
+Nonetheless, the S corporation has to still file an annual corporate tax return.

 Becoming an S corporation

-If you satisfy these three requirements, then you must file Form 2553 to elect S corporation treatment by the IRS.
+If you satisfy these three requirements, then you can file Form 2553 to elect S corporation treatment by the IRS.
 When you do, the business is then subject to a different form of taxation than typical corporations.

 S corporation taxation